Rig and Spar Design and Engineering

 -

-We have done a number of these including engineering a new mainmast for the Canadian Navy sailing vessel Oriole, designing a cutter rig for a Kettenburg 40, a new rig for a Cape George 31 including mast design, and a two spreader rig wooden spar and rig for the Swain 36.
+We have done a number of these including a new mainmast for the Canadian Navy sailing vessel Oriole, designing a cutter rig for a Kettenburg 40, a new rig for a Cape George 31 including mast design, a two spreader rig wooden spar and rig for the Swain 36, and a schooner junk rig for an Allied Princess 36.

 Changing the rig or even revising the existing rig can transform a boat into something new.
 In one case I re-designed the rig and deck hardware layout in a Kettenburg 41, changing her from a sloop to a cutter.
 In the owner’s view this made the boat far more manageable as when the wind increased they just rolled up the jib and proceeded under main and staysail.
 In other cases I have designed new, lighter rigs which make the boat faster and stiffer.